AElfProject/AElf/docs/resources/smart-contract-apis/Consensus.md

-judge whether the miner is in the miner list in the current term.
+Judge whether the miner is in the miner list in the current term.
 ```Protobuf
 rpc IsCurrentMiner (aelf.Address) returns (google.protobuf.BoolValue) {}